 Naturally, this is not a matter of choice.
 People don’t choose to be extrovert or introvert, extrospective or introspective!
-Neither one is the way, in Truth.
-Andy is naturally that way, just as I am naturally this way.
+Neither one is the constant way, in truth.
+Andy is naturally the way he is, just as I am naturally this way.
 This exemplifies the complementary aspect of our relationship.
-Simply put, Front and back follow one another.
+As chapter 2 puts it,